 The SEL Research Guiding Better World Ed’s Learning Journeys

-Better World Ed is informed by Social and Emotional Learning (SEL) data, global competency research, and educational/behavioral psychology research.
+Better World Ed is informed by SEL research and data, global competency research, and educational/behavioral psychology research.
 Most importantly, it is informed by consistent experiences learning from educators and students.

 In this resource, we explore more about what we’ve been learning and why Global, Social, and Emotional Learning is so critical for all of us throughout our lives.